icanjs/eslint-if-supported/README.md

 }
 ```

-You basically just need to prefix `eslint-if-supported ` to your `eslint` npm script.
+You basically just need to prepend `eslint-if-supported ` to your `eslint` npm script.